xy-gao/pi3-blender/README.md

 - cuda 12.6

 ## Notes
-You can start with sample_images in this repository. "ramen" folder contains one single image, and "dog" folder contains four images.
+You can start with samples in this repository which contains an image folder and a mp4 video.